andy-blum/local-dev/readme.md

 - **/web/sites/development.services.yml**

   Add `twig.config` settings for local development.
-For this file to be useful, you'll need to create `settings.local.php` from `default.settings.php`.
+For this file to be useful, you'll need to create `settings.local.php` from `example.settings.local.php` and include that file from within your `settings.php`.

 ## How do I use it?